Clippers re-sign Nic Batum to complete free agent signings - NewsBreak

 Clippers re-sign Nic Batum to complete free agent signings

-LOS ANGELES — The Los Angeles Clippers on Friday re-signed free agent Nicholas Batum, who revived his career during last season’s pandemic-shortened schedule.
-He signed his new contract in his native France during a livestream on the team’s Instagram account.
-With Batum locked up, the team has retained all of its free agents who helped lead the Clippers to their first Western Conference finals appearance in franchise history.www.sandiegouniontribune.com
+LOS ANGELES (AP) -- The Los Angeles Clippers on Friday re-signed free agent Nicholas Batum, who revived his career during last season's pandemic-shortened schedule.
+He signed his new contract in his native France during a livestream on the team's Instagram account.
+With Batum locked up, the team has retained all of its free agents who helped lead the Clippers to their first Western Conference finals appearance in franchise history.www.semoball.com

 Comments / 0